|

 Return true if the connection with the server has been lost.
 The local machine

-iNetStop() to stop the network system and free resources.
+should then call iNetStop() to stop the network system and free resources.

 If called on the server machine, this function will return true if the network